Occupational Safety and Health Management

 Canon conducts a variety of programs to promote comprehensive mental health at Group companies in Japan.
 These incorporate four types of care: self-care, care from workplace supervisors, care from occupational health staff, and care from external organizations.
 There are also programs to promote primary, secondary, and tertiary prevention.
 Specific measures include illness recovery and return-to-work support programs, and training programs to help HR and health management personnel build the relevant skills.

-The stress check participation rate is high at Canon Inc., reaching 95.4% in 2023.
+Canon conducts mental health stress checks for workers, with 96.2% of employees at Canon undergoing such assessments in 2024.
 In addition to check-ups with an occupational physician, any employees showing signs of high stress receive individualized health consultations.
-The results of grouped data analysis are distributed to management in the form of a “Health Report” detailing the health status of each division.
-We also organize related worksite meetings.
-The completion rate for online mental health training for managers, which is aimed at enhancing workplace support capabilities, was over 90% of all eligible participants in 2023.
+In addition, the results of grouped data analysis are distributed to management.
+The results inform worksite meetings on mental health, in conjunction with the results of the employee opinions survey.
+Completion rates exceed 90% for online mental health training for managers aimed at enhancing workplace support capabilities.

 Lifestyle Disease Prevention